Don-cybertech/my-portfolio/README.md

 Designed and deployed a virtualized cybersecurity lab environment using VirtualBox and Kali Linux.

 **Key Features:**
-- Configured isolated virtual networks
+Configured isolated virtual networks
-- Deployed vulnerable machines (Metasploitable)
-- Practiced scanning, enumeration, and exploitation techniques
-- Conducted vulnerability assessments in a controlled lab
+Deployed vulnerable machines (Metasploitable) Practiced scanning, enumeration, and exploitation techniques Conducted vulnerability assessments in a controlled lab

-testing and exploitation practice

 Captured and analyzed malicious traffic using packet inspection